Skip to main content

 Research and other interests

-I have a long-standing interest in Latin poetry (particularly the works of the elegists and Catullus), its relationship with politics and culture, and its reception (including its translation history), and welcome enquiries from prospective graduate students considering working in any of these areas.
-A more recent research interest is in how later cultures have responded to the phenomenon of Roman homosexuality, and the role which ancient Rome has played in modern ideas about sexuality, and I would welcome prospective graduate students with an interest in this underexplored and diverse area.
+I have a long-standing interest in Latin poetry (particularly the works of the elegists and Catullus), its relationship with politics and culture, and its reception (including its translation history).
+I welcome enquiries from prospective graduate students considering working in any of these areas.
+A more recent research interest is in how later cultures have responded to the phenomenon of Roman sexuality, and the role which ancient Rome has played in modern ideas about homosexuality in particular, and I would welcome prospective graduate students with an interest in this underexplored and diverse area.

-A revised version of my doctoral thesis, a commentary on Ovid, Tristia 2, was published by Oxford University Press in 2010, and OUP published my edited volume on the reception of the figure of the exiled Ovid (Two Thousand Years of Solitude: Exile after Ovid) in 2011.
-I have recently written papers on homoeroticism in Ovid, the sex scene in Ovid's Ars amatoria 2, translations of classical texts in Thomas Cannon's 1749 defence of same-sex love, and the engagement with Catullus by Sir Richard Burton and Leonard Smithers.
+A revised version of my doctoral thesis, a commentary on Ovid, Tristia 2, was published as my first monograph by Oxford University Press in 2010, and OUP also published my edited volume on the reception of the figure of the exiled Ovid (Two Thousand Years of Solitude: Exile after Ovid), in 2011.

 My interests in the history of sexuality and in works which have received societal censure or even censorship led me to act as the curator of a 2018-19 display at the Bodleian Library, Story of Phi; this display exhibited in public for the first time books from the Bodleian's extensive collection of works considered 'obscene', which were once segregated from the rest of the Bodleian's collection.

-I am keen to share my love of classics with more than just my fellow academics and students, and my introductory essays on the AS level Latin set text (Ovid, Amores 3.2, 4, 5 and 14) were published by Bristol Classical Press; I also regularly speak at school and outreach events around the country, and appeared in Michael Wood's 2017 BBC 4 documentary, Ovid: The Poet and the Emperor.
+I am keen to share my love of classics with more than just my fellow academics and students, and my introductory essays on the AS level Latin set text (Ovid, Amores 3.2, 4, 5 and 14) were published by Bristol Classical Press; I also regularly speak at school and outreach events around the country, and appeared in Michael Wood's 2017 BBC 4 documentary, Ovid: The Poet and the Emperor, and in the 2025 documentary, The Other 300: Army of Lovers (about the Sacred Band of Thebes).

 Research interests